cyberark/secretless-broker/docs/_posts/2018-07-30-conversion-to-go-modules.md

 ### Step #2 - Convert your old tooling definitions to `go.mod`

-This step is rather trivial and only takes a single command.
-Even if you don’t have `dep` as your dependency management tool, `go mod` is designed to handle conversion from most tools you might be using.
-If you’re running this inside a container, make sure that you have `git` installed beforehand.
+The instructions below should work even if you don't currently have `dep` as your current dependency management tool, since `go mod` is designed to handle conversion from most tools you might be using.
+Since we're converting from `dep`, though, the instructions include references to `dep`-specific artifacts  like `Gopkg.lock`.

-_Note: Codebase no longer needs to reside in the GOPATH - in fact, `go mod` will warn you if you try to have it in the path as mentioned in the previous step!_
+To convert to using Go modules, you run the following command from your project root:

 ```
 $ go mod -v -init -module github.com/conjurinc/secretless